staging-951d-madcitymultimedia/postman-docs/src/pages/docs/publishing-your-api/api-documentation-overview.md

     url: "https://www.postman.com/case-studies/sei-novus/"
 ---

-[Documentation](https://www.postman.com/api-platform/api-documentation/) is an important part of any collection or API.
-Good documentation helps the people who use your collection to understand what it does and how each request works.
-And comprehensive API documentation lets your consumers know what endpoints are available and how to interact with them.
+[Documentation](https://www.postman.com/api-platform/api-documentation/) is an important part of your API.
+You can add documentation to any Postman Collection and its API requests.
+You can also use Postman to create API documentation and share it with your API's consumers, so they know what endpoints are available and how to interact with them.

-Postman automatically creates documentation for your collections and APIs.
-To give your consumers more help and context, use Postman's built-in editing tools to add descriptions, images, videos, and more to your documentation.
+Postman automatically generates documentation for your collections and APIs.
+To give your users more help and context, use Postman's built-in editing tools to add descriptions, images, videos, and more to your documentation.

 ## Contents